,

 The Culture Works Collective

-As well as being the group that oversees the creation and delivery of the Cultural Strategy, Coventry Culture Works Collective (CCWC) is the Cultural Compact for Coventry.
+It is also the Cultural Compact for Coventry.
 A Cultural Compact is a network which brings together people and organisations from different sectors and backgrounds to ensure culture and creativity can play a key role in the future development of a city.
 Many towns and cities have them, but each is different, tailored to the locality by the people involved.

 The Reps purpose is to oversee how Coventry’s Cultural Strategy is devised and delivered – collectively.
 A city’s cultural strategy needs to consider (and put in place actions to ensure) the ways that cultural and creative activity is made available to all its residents and woven through all aspects of a city’s life, because experiencing and taking part in arts, culture and creativity not only brings us joy, but is the thing that bonds us together as humans.

 In 2021, Coventry arts organisation Talking Birds called the UK’s first Citizens’ Assembly on Arts, Culture and Creativity.
-This was the first time that a representative group of residents had been asked to consider how arts, culture and creativity could shape a better future for Coventry – and their recommendations have been highly influencial, even if not all of them have yet been realised.
+This was the first time that a representative group of city residents had been asked to consider how arts, culture and creativity could shape a better future for Coventry – and their recommendations have been highly influencial, even if not all of them have yet been realised.

 In many ways, the formation of the Culture Works Collective is a legacy of this ground-breaking Citizens’ Assembly.
 It brings together Reps from all over the city and, as you’ll see from this early sketch of the structure (below), it aims to open clear channels of communication and accountability across the city, to ensure the city’s Cultural Strategy not only works for all of us, but is made and delivered by all of us – we all have responsibility for drawing on arts, culture and creativity to help shape a better future for Coventry, and for all of us that live and work here.